 Colin Powell School for Civic and Global LeadershipDepartment

 Professor Jones' research focuses on state-initiated social engineering and the shaping of citizens in the Middle East, especially by fostering more entrepreneurial, market-oriented cultures.
-Her book project is entitled, "Bedouins into Bourgeois: Kings, Experts, and Citizen-Making in the United Arab Emirates."
+Her book project is entitled, "Bedouins into Bourgeois: Remaking Citizens for a Global Market Era."
 Her previously published research focuses on international security, non-state networks, and the social and organizational drivers of innovation.
 She has been cited in Science and The New Yorker.

 Ph.D.
 Political Science, Yale University 2013